 6. Dark Nail Polish

-	The duke and duchess attended a Cirque du Soleil show in January.
-She was glowing, wearing a navy blue sequined gown by Roland Mouret.
+Meghan Markle and Prince Harry attended a Cirque du Soleil show in January 2019.
+She was glowing, wearing a navy-blue sequined gown by Roland Mouret.
 Her gown wasn't what made people take a second look, though.
 It was her dark toenail polish, which went against the royal grain.
-Other female royals, such as Kate Middleton; Camilla, Duchess of Cornwall; and the queen, only ever wear neutral shades like beige and light pink.
-Markle's oxblood red polish was a stark contrast to that.
+Other female royals—such as Kate Middleton; Camilla, Duchess of Cornwall; and the queen—only ever wear neutral shades like beige and light pink.
+Markle's oxblood-red polish was a stark contrast to that.

 5. Short Hemline

 In 2018, Meghan and Harry attended a performance of Hamilton at the Victoria Palace Theatre in London.
 Markle donned a tuxedo dress from Judith & Charles that ended above the knee.
 While that's far from being considered a controversial fashion choice for the average person, the internet took notice of the shorter hemline, noting that it was different from the midi-length dresses and skirts (and stockings) that royals usually wear.